 What is a Marker Interface?

 Marker Interfaces are empty interface it does not contains any properties and behaviors to implement.
 It’s also called as marker or the tag interface.

 Why Marker Interface and Who Implement it?

 Marker interface functionality is predefined implicitly in JVM.
 When a class implement a marker interface then class is not expected to implement anything to adhere to the contract defined by the interface.
-In contrast it is a tag to indicate the JVM regarding an expected functionality to perform implicitly.
+In contract it is a tag to indicate the JVM regarding an expected functionality to perform implicitly.

 For Example :

 java.io.Serializable : If class implements the Serializable interface then JVM perform some special operation on it and writes the state of the object into object stream then this object stream will available to read by another JVM.